VardhanSuroshi/Memory-Design-And-Testing/README.md

 WL = 0 and hence access transistors are OFF.
-Therefore, the cell is isolated from BL and BL' and hence there is no possibility of state changing since there will be less of noise getting added.
-Since thereis no noise getting added, the inverters are working with the perfect VTC and hence Hold state Static noise margin is expected to be maximum.
+Therefore, the cell is isolated from BL and BL' and hence there is no possibility of state changing since there will be less noise getting added.
+Since there is no noise getting added, the inverters are working with the perfect VTC and hence Hold state Static noise margin is expected to be maximum.
 ```
  SNM = min (max(SNM1),max( SNM2) )
 = min (578.869mV, 585.075mV)